Third Grade Reading Law (Public Act 306)

 - What happened at the end of the story?

 - Who was the main character in the story?

 - Help connect stories to your child’s life.
-Make sure the books you read foster a sense of diversity and represents not only your child, but the children within our school family
+Make sure the books you read foster a sense of diversity and represent not only your child but the children within our school family

 Where do I go if I have questions about how to support my child or to learn more about PA 306?

 Please contact your child’s teacher, principal, or the Instruction Office at 248-586-8658.

 Our website will continue to provide tips, tools, and links to help foster an at-home love of learning.